borgbackup/borg/docs/quickstart.rst

 trouble reproducing the same encoded utf-8 bytes or with keyboard layouts, so better just avoid non-ASCII stuff.

-If you want to automate, you can alternatively supply the passphrase directly or indirectly using some environment variables.
+Alternatively, if you want to automate, you can supply the passphrase directly or indirectly using some environment variables.

 You can directly give a passphrase::